meksquest/.dotfiles/readme.md

 ## Quickstart on a new machine

-Required to be able to use git commands.
-Takes ~10 minutes.
+After initial user setup, open terminal.
+Run

 ```shell
 xcode-select --install
 ```

-Do this.
-You got it.
+which is required to be able to use git commands.
+Takes ~10 minutes.

+Open up Safari, navigate to `https://github.com/meksquest/.dotfiles`.
+Copy and paste the below command into the terminal.
+You got this.

 ```shell
 /bin/sh -c "$(curl https://raw.githubusercontent.com/meksquest/.dotfiles/refs/heads/main/scripts/meks-setup.sh)"
 ```

+*Happy configuring! 🚀*